-Call your child’s health care provider at the first sign of dehydration, especially if your child is younger than age 6 months.
-Your doctor may simply recommend an oral rehydration solution to replace lost fluid and electrolytes.
+Call your child’s healthcare provider at the first sign of dehydration, especially if your child is younger than age six months.
+Your doctor may recommend an oral rehydration solution to replace lost fluid and electrolytes.
 But your baby may need a prescription, such as an antibiotic or an antiparasitic.
 Babies with moderate or severe dehydration may require intravenous (IV) fluids.
-Quick medical attention is especially important since dehydration makes it increasingly difficult to insert IV needles into babies’ small veins.
+Quick medical attention is critical since dehydration makes inserting IV needles into babies’ small veins increasingly difficult.

 Learn more about babies’ poop here.